Last Updated on

 These are paid classes but wonderful for networking and learning the latest email marketing concepts.

 You can start with the free trial for a whopping 60 days.
+That’s unheard of as far as free plan trials go for email marketing.
 After that you can pick one of their reasonably priced plans below

 With an initial $20/month plan for sending 500 and less contacts, the costs start rising steadily to $45/month when subscriber base grows to 2500, and $65 when subscriber base hits 5000.
 Just like all other email marketing service providers, the price continues going up depending on the number of subscribers and features.